-One of the most important aspects to successfully obtaining a mortgage is getting the best interest rate.
-For most homeowners, this means securing the lowest, fixed interest rate (no negative amortization!).
+One of the most important aspects to successfully obtaining a mortgage is securing a low interest rate.
+After all, the lower the rate, the lower the payment each month.

-Many homeowners rely on their bank or mortgage broker to secure their interest rate, often without researching mortgage lender rates or inquiring about how they move.
-Whether you’re interested in rates or not, it’s wise to get a better understanding of how mortgage rates move, and why.
+Unfortunately, many homeowners tend to just go along with whatever their bank or mortgage broker offers, often without researching mortgage lender rates or inquiring about how it all works.
+Whether you’re interested in rates or not, it’s wise to get a better understanding of how mortgage rates move and why.

 Although there are a slew of different factors that affect interest rates, the movement of the 10-year Treasury bond yield is said to be the best indicator to determine whether mortgage rates will rise or fall.
 But why?